 Parchment paper

-When choosing a carrier oil for cannabis oil, consider how you’ll be using it.
+When choosing a carrier oil for cannabis oil, consider how you plan to use it.

 Step 1: Decarboxylation